Enneapterygius nigricauda

 Enneapterygius nigricauda, known commonly as the blacktail triplefin or the Pacific blacktail triplefin, is a species of triplefin blenny in the genus Enneapterygius.
+Like all triplefins, it has three dorsal fins.
 It was described by Ronald Fricke in 1997.
 It is found in the western Pacific Ocean from the Bonin Islands to Wake Island.

+It is not considered a threat to humans and has no known commercial importance.